 - You can see how much faster, responsive and logically laid out the old Task Manager is:

-- The installer inlcude the classic msconfig.exe with the startup tab in msconfig.exe so you will be able to manage your startup apps.
+- The installer include the classic msconfig.exe with the startup tab in msconfig.exe so you will be able to manage your startup apps.

 You are done.
-If you are interested in knowing what the installer does, see this article: How to restore the good old Task Manager in Windows 8.
-The installer only automates all the steps mentioned in that article.
-It is built with genuine Windows files.
+The article How to restore the good old Task Manager in Windows 8 explains what the installed does.
+In fact, it only automates all the steps mentioned in that article.

 The package supports both Windows 10 32-bit and Windows 10 64-bit.
 It comes with almost the full set of MUI files, so it will be in your native language out-of-the-box.
 The following locale list is supported: